robin-raymond/zax.io/strong-weak.md

 ### `strong` and `weak` overhead and control blocks

-A `strong` and `weak` pointers contain a pointer to an instance of a type and a pointer to the control block.
-When a type is allocated for storage in a `strong` pointer, a control block is typically reserved as part of the allocation of the type.
+A `strong` and `weak` pointer contains a pointer to an instance of a type and a pointer to the control block.
+When a type is allocated for storage in a `strong` pointer, a control block is typically reserved with the allocation of a `type`'s instance.

-Since `weak` pointers also need control blocks, `weak` pointers can keep the memory for a control block alive and possibly the `type` too if the control block and `type` are allocated within the same memory space.
+Since `weak` pointers also need control blocks, `weak` pointers can keep a memory control block alive and possibly a `type`'s reserved memory too if a control block and `type` are allocated within the same memory block.
 To clean up allocated memory, reset any `weak` pointers to point to nothing after all `strong` pointers are gone.

 An example `strong` / `weak` pointer content and control block: